yuyulyu/yuyulyu.github.io/_posts/leetcode/day-1-10/2024-08-08-leetcode-day-8.md

 description: Involves more advanced string operations, such as reversing the order of words, finding the first occurrence of a substring, identifying repeated patterns, and handling right-handed string manipulations.
 author: yoyo
 date: 2024-08-08 13:53:00 +0800
-categories: [Data Structure and Algorithm, Leetcode]
+categories: [Data Structure and Algorithm, Leetcode, String]
 tags: [string, double pointers, kmp]
 ---